 Price: Free / Varies

 Android launchers are where your home screens come from.
 You can switch them out with other launchers and each launcher brings its own set of customizations to the table.
 Additionally, most of them support universal customizations like icon packs.
 You can get a very specific look and feel depending on your launcher choice and some of them go off the rails entirely.
 One notable example is Armoni Launcher (Google Play link) which makes your phone look like iOS 14.
 We have Nova Launcher linked at the button because it’s as good a place to start as any.
-You can check out our full list of the best Android launchers here.

 If we missed any great customization apps, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!